jpmhouston/ClipStack/README.md

 You can use this to start a Cleepp from a previous item, or to select a single item from you history to paste.

+This menu includes a simplified set of clipboard features from the open source project [Maccy](https://maccy.app).
+For a more full featured set of features, including more keyboard shortcuts, a pinning feature, and more, consider using that original app.
+It can be found at their homepage [https://maccy.app](https://maccy.app).

 #### Start Replaying From History

 1. Click the Cleepp menu icon with <kbd>OPTION (⌥)</kbd> pressed (you may then release the modifier key).

-2. Optionally type what you want to find to filter the history.

-3. Select a history item, the menu bar icon will get a count value added beside it.
+2. Select a history item, the menu bar icon will get a count value added beside it.

-4. Paste with the Cleepp shortcut <kbd>CONTROL (^))</kbd> + <kbd>COMMAND (⌘))</kbd> + V
+3. Paste with the Cleepp shortcut <kbd>CONTROL (^))</kbd> + <kbd>COMMAND (⌘))</kbd> + V
 to paste each item in succession.\
 \
-	*When the top-most item in the history is reached, the most recent item copied, the stack behavior will end and the Cleepp menu bar icon will return to normal.\
-	To end the stack behavior at any time, click the Cleepp menu with
-	<kbd>CONTROL (^))</kbd> pressed.*
+	*Like normal clip replay described in section [Basic Usage](#basic-usage) and [Alternatives](#alternatives) when the topmost clipped item in the menu has been pasted, copying and pasting will return to normal bahavior.
+You can also return to normal clipboard behavior at any time by clicking the Cleepp menu bar icon with
+<kbd>CONTROL (^))</kbd> pressed, or using the “Cancel Collecting / Replaying” menu item*

 #### Selecting Single Item From History To Paste

-Invoking the expanded menu presents you with a simplified set of clipboard features from [Maccy](https://maccy.app) for re-pasting previous items and history management.

-For a more full featured set of features, including more keyboard shortcuts, a pinning feature, and more, consider using the original app [Maccy](https://maccy.app).

 1. Click the Cleepp menu icon with <kbd>OPTION (⌥)</kbd> pressed (you may then release the modifier key).

-2. Optionally type what you want to find to filter the history.
+2. Optionally type what you want to find in the "Filter" search box to filter the history.

+3. Select the desired item from the history item and press <kbd>OPTION (⌥)</kbd> +
+<kbd>ENTER</kbd>, or <kbd>OPTION (⌥)</kbd> + <kbd>CLICK</kbd> on the item,
+then perform paste as normal in your application's document window.\
+\
-3. These features are supported for the history items in the menu:
+	These features are also supported for the history items in the menu:

 - To see the full text of the history item, mouse over, or arrow-key to highlight it, and wait a couple of seconds for tooltip.

-- To select the history item you wish to paste, <kbd>OPTION (⌥)</kbd> + <kbd>ENTER</kbd>, or <kbd>OPTION (⌥)</kbd> + <kbd>CLICK</kbd> on the item,
-then perform paste as normal in your application's document window.

 - To delete the history item, mouse over, or arrow-key to highlight it, then press
 <kbd>COMMAND (⌘)</kbd> + <kbd>DELETE (⌫)</kbd>.